-This Plan offers two options: the High and Standard Options.
-Both Options are designed to include preventive and acute care services provided by our Plan providers, but offer different levels of benefits and services for you to choose between to best fit your health care needs.
+This Plan offers three options: High, Standard and Basic Options.
+These Options are designed to include preventive and acute care services provided by our Plan providers, but offer different levels of benefits and services for you to choose between to best fit your health care needs.
 Each option offers unique features.